thisisxgp/thisisxgp/README.md

 I like giving back to the community.
 During the 2020 Pandemic, I started my [CuriousCoding](https://youtube.com/c/CuriousCoding) YouTube little project where I share programming tutorials for everyone to get on the Tech train!

 #### Fun facts
-- 🦠 I got surgery for Peritonitis when I was 16 - I thought it was due to a bad sandwitch!
+- 🦠 I got surgery for Peritonitis when I was 16 - I thought it was due to a bad sandwich!
 - 🥁 I play the drums since I was 12
 - 🍜 Favorite cuisine is Thai and Indian